ultimatecodelab/intro-restful/README.md

 - See [here(http://expressjs.com/starter/hello-world.html) for the Express Hello World example.

 - See [this](http://stackoverflow.com/questions/8506658/node-js-express-routing-with-get-params) Stack Overflow post for the syntax for using parameters in routes.

+- To understand where express is installed, it is recommended you read [this](https://docs.npmjs.com/files/folders).